Frequently Asked Questions

 Access full text copies of most of the "on reserve" articles for a course from your home computer.
 You will need Adobe Acrobat to use this service.
 Your professor will provide you with a password.

-Angel provides a variety of "course support" features including an online curriculum, useful links, course documents of many sorts, communication tools including chat rooms, message boards, and email access to classmates and your professor.
-Some courses at Azrieli use Angel and others do not.
-Check with your professor.
+Canvas provides a variety of "course support" features including an online curriculum, useful links, course documents of many sorts, communication tools including chat rooms, message boards, and email access to classmates and your professor.
+Most courses at Azrieli use Canvas.

 Not sure about your YU Email username or password?
 Visit www.yu.edu/findid.